 In 1867, the Alms House, a large and substantial frame building, was constructed near Lake Honda, by the city.
 The need of such an establishment had become urgent, as the City and County Hospital was burdened with the permanently disabled and superannuated, who had been accumulating for years.
-This building will accommodate five hundred persons, the average number present in 1874 being three hundred and thirty, and the total admissions for the year being four hundred and fifty-one.
-In the hospital wards there is an average of seventy-five patients.
-Thirty-nine deaths occurred in 1874.
+This building will accommodate five hundred persons, the average number present in 1875 being three hundred and thirty, and the total admissions for the year being four hundred and fifty-six.
+In the hospital wards there is an average of seventy-five patients, and in the house wards about an equal number.
+Sixty deaths occurred in 1875.
 The officers are a Superintendent, Mr. M. J. Keating, and a Resident Physician, Dr. S. R. Gerry.

 Besides the Hospital and Alms House, the city owns three frame buildings about half a mile from the hospital, which were constructed at the time of the small-pox epidemic in 1868-9, and are capable of accommodating in the neighborhood of two hundred patients.
-One of the buildings is still reserved for small-pox cases, forty-two of which have been treated there during the year, with eight deaths.
+One of the buildings is still reserved for small-pox cases, eight of which have been admitted there during the year, with one death.
 Another of the buildings is used as a Chinese Hospital.
-In this last were admitted forty cases, mostly chronic, fourteen of whom died.
+In this last were admitted fifty cases, mostly chronic, making with the twenty-nine remaining from the year before, seventy-nine cases of which twenty-four died.
 The patients were under the professional care of Dr. L. P. Foster, the Resident Physician.

 In the fall of 1865 the San Francisco Health Office was established.
 Prior to this time no mortuary records had been preserved by the city.
 The creation of the office has resulted in unquestionable advantage, leaving out of consideration the value of the statistics collected.
-A City Board of Health was created by the Legislature in 1870; it consists of the Mayor and four physicians, and has control over the Health Office and all the public charitable insti-tutions of the city and county.
-From a small beginning the Health Department has grown into a very important branch of the city government.
-It controls appointments involving